|Date Of Birth:||4-Jun-1960|

 Although they bounced back up immediately, the Reds showed no real improvement and after another unproductive season at Tolka Park, Dave was ready for a move after six Reds seasons.

-A broken leg suffered in a League game against Shamrock Rovers in January 1992 effectively ended his career.
+A broken leg suffered in a League game against Shamrock Rovers in January 1992 effectively ended his playing career.

 2 Wins: League 1990-91; Presidents Cup 1989-90.